CMHR releases important archaeology findings: new light cast on historic role of The Forks

 Elder Clarence Nepinak, who offered a traditional blessing before an Aboriginal water ceremony at today's news event, said Anishinaabe oral traditions speak of a very large peace meeting about 500 to 700 years ago at The Forks among seven to 11 different Aboriginal groups.
 Archaeologists agree that such a meeting would match the timeline of the site, and could explain some of its artifacts and assemblages.

 More information can be found on the CMHR Web site and blog.
-The full reports, totaling over 1,600 pages, are posted on the Bibliography page of The Forks Heritage Research Web site alongside reports from other archaeological work at The Forks.
+The full reports, totaling over 1,600 pages, are posted on the Bibliography - will open in a new tab page of The Forks Heritage Research Web site alongside reports from other archaeological work at The Forks.

 The total cost of the CMHR archaeological excavations was approximately $1 million.
 Artifacts from the 2008 Quaternary dig now reside with the Historic Resources Branch, Manitoba Culture, Heritage and Tourism (HRB).
 Discussions are currently underway with HRB regarding future custody of the artifacts from the Stantec mitigation as well.

 Partners in the project included Aboriginal elders who provided advice and conducted ceremonies on site and with some of the recovered artifacts; Parks Canada, which provided advice and consultation, helped fund residue analysis and radiocarbon dating, supported a public information project called "Footprints Through Time", and offered a public interpretive program at the dig site in 2008; Historic Resources Branch of the Province of Manitoba, which issued a heritage permit for the 2008 excavation and established terms of reference in consultation with Parks Canada for both projects; the University of Winnipeg's Department of Anthropology, which provided data-base management; Friends of the CMHR; and PCL Constructors Canada Inc.